onurkapucu/fizzbuzz/README.md

 # Personal Comments
 Fizbuzz and fibonacci parts of the code were straightforward.
 Intiutively, I first thought of implementing a deterministic primality test.
-My logic was checking if the fibonacci number is divisible to numbers upto its square root.
-I came up with "fizbuzz_deterministic" code.
+My logic was checking if the fibonacci number is divisible to numbers upto its square root.Then I decided on keeping the primes calculated in previous steps to speed up the function.This way I am am calculating primes upto square root of the fibonacci and expanding the list every time.
+I check divisibility of my fibonacci to these primes.This is "fizbuzz_deterministic" code.
 Although it is deterministic, it requires heavier processing and will eventually slow down.
 Therefore, I searched for lighter primality tests online and I coded "fizzbuzz_stochastic" using Rabin-Miller pseudocode I found online.
 Despite its simplicity this is a stochastic primality test with a possibility of false positives.

 # Addendum - Rabin Miller Primality Test Logic